 “Today I lost the respect of a few people I love, and the desire to hurt myself, when I finally took your advice and told everyone the truth about who I really am and what I’ve decided to do with my life.
 In a nutshell, I’ve chosen to love and honor myself, instead of convincing others to do it for me every day.”

 Those are lines right out of a live chat session I had this morning with a longtime reader and new course member of ours.
-Although this person asked to remain anonymous, they gave me permission to share this with you, and I’m so glad they did.
+Although this person asked to remain anonymous, they gave me permission to share this slice of their story with you, and I’m so glad they did.